Thievery Corporation – Saudade

 Not until No More Disguise do Thievery Corporation really start to wow, as low string drones and deep drums add a murky depth to the songs.
 Saudade is a track of cool sensibility – with its intricate guitar and powerful drums it transmits, for the first time on the album, the sensuous, sultry heat at the heart of boss nova.
 In many ways the featured artists whose vocals soar above the jiving rhythms make the most impact, particularly Lou Lou Ghelichkhani whose sonorous voice floats over the earthy beats like gossamer.
 The last track Depth of My Soul is the jewel of the record, it’s jazzy tones littered with gentle flowing arpeggios, and husky notes from Sanah Halligan sparkle with a mournful beauty.

-Saudade was released on 1st April 2014, for further information or to order the album visit here.
+Saudade was released on 1st April 2014.
+For further information or to order the album visit Thievery Corporation’s website here.

 Watch the video for Depth of My Soul here: